Spell Catcher

-Spell Catcher, originally known as Thunder!, is a stand-alone spell checker for Atari ST, Macintosh and Microsoft Windows systems.
+Spell Catcher, originally known as Thunder!, is a stand-alone spell checker for Atari ST, Macintosh, and Microsoft Windows.
 It was published continually from 1985 until the untimely 2012 death of the primary developer, Evan Gross.
 Its original name refers to its lightning-fast speed, which set it apart from other spell checkers on the platform like Spellswell.

 In addition to basic spell checking, later versions of the program offered a viewable dictionary and thesaurus, user-defined macro expansions, and auto-complete.
 Another notable feature was strong multilingual support, a rarity among such programs of the era.
 Over time, many of these features were also added to Mac OS X and Windows built-in spell checking functionality, but Spell Catcher remained in use due to its other features.
 It no longer runs under the most recent versions of macOS, which require 64-bit applications.

 History

-The program was originally released in 1985 for the Atari ST platform by Toronto-based Batteries Included, who sold it under the original name Thunder!.
-The designer of this version is listed as Mark Skapinker, but this name appears on no other documentaion.
+The program was originally released in 1985 for the Atari ST platform by Toronto-based Batteries Included, who sold it under the original name Thunder!
+The ST version was written by Mark Skapinker, who later went on to co-found Delrina.
 There were two spell checkers with similar names at the same time, Turbo Lightning for DOS, and Mac Lightning for the Mac.
 Thunder also included statistics functions, including a word count and "grade level".

-The Mac version was released a couple of months later.
-Batteries Included was purchased by Electronic Arts (EA) in 1987, as part of an AE buying spree.
+For the Mac, Batteries Included hired Evan Gross who ported the system and released it a couple of months later.
+Batteries Included was purchased by Electronic Arts (EA) in 1987, as part of an EA buying spree.
+They had no interest in the ST market and stopped sales of that version, while continuing Mac development.
 Thunder II was released in 1988, changing from a desk accessory to a control panel that hooked directly into the classic Mac OS text editing system to allow inline checking and replacement.
 During this period, the program won MacUser Eddy awards in 1986 and 1988.

 In 1990, Gross was readying a version that ran under Apple's new System 7.
 EA had lost interest in the utilities market and sold the publishing rights to Baseline Publishing.
 The new Thunder 7 was released along with System 7 in 1991.
 The major addition for this version was the thesaurus.
 Another release, 7.1.5, added "Ghostwriter', which optionally recorded all typing as a form of emergency backup.
 Baseline disappeared in 1994 as the CEO raided the company's coffers, forcing Gross to try to regain the rights to the program to begin work with another publisher.